Omarcito/indestructibleart.com/content/posts/2014-01-15-oculus-news.md

 = yaml =
-title: "Exciting New Things happening at Oculus VR"
+title: "Exciting New Things Happening at Oculus VR"
 author: "Omar de Armas"
 date: 2014-01-15
 subtitle: "Oculus VR shared some exciting new things at CES this year.
 They've been working on another prototype, which they call "Crystal Cove", that adds positional tracking and a new low persistence OLED display.
 Positional tracking seems like a huge step toward creating more realistic VR environments.
-Head tilts and body reactions will definitely add some more compelling game play.
-The new OLED display is supposed to clock in at a fraction of the..."
+Head tilts and body reactions will definitely add some more compelling game play and the new OLED display is supposed to clock in at a fraction of the refresh rate of the current model.
+The improvements to the display should make huge cuts to motion blur, judder, and hopefully reduce the VR sickness that some people experience.
+More on that and John Carmack in the full aritcle."
 layout: articles
 featuredimg: oculusvr.png
 number: /posts/2014-01-15-oculus-news.html